Our Patrons

 Patron

 Awarded both the Distinguished Conduct Medal (DCM) and Military Medal (MM) during his military career, McNab was the British Army's most highly decorated serving soldier when he finally left the SAS.
-Since then he has become one of the world’s bestselling writers, drawing on his insider knowledge and experience.
+Since then, he has become one of the world’s bestselling writers, drawing on his insider knowledge and experience.
+He was awarded the CBE in 2017 for services to literacy and charity, after working with The Reading Agency to promote literacy in young adults and prisoners.

 Lucy Wyndham-Read